ptrhvns/ptrhvns/README.md

-Hi, I'm Peter Havens.
-I'm an IT professional with experience in web development (JavaScript, Python, et al.) and systems administration (Linux, et al.).
-If you'd like to hire me, you can [send me an email](mailto:peter.havens@gmail.com), or reach me on [LinkedIn](https://www.linkedin.com/in/peter-havens/).
+Hi, I'm Pete Havens.
+I'm a web developer, and a systems administrator.
+If you'd like to hire me, [send me an email](mailto:peter.havens@gmail.com), or find me on [LinkedIn](https://www.linkedin.com/in/peter-havens/).